yls-leap-banner-01.jpg

 Call for Applications

-The Law, Ethics & Animals Program's (LEAP's) Student Grant Program seeks to support Yale University student-led research and creative projects during the academic year and the summer, focused on advancing understanding of, drawing attention to, and/or developing strategies to address the urgent threats facing non-human animals.
-Applications for the grant program are now open and are due March 29, 2024 at 12 pm ET.
+The Law, Environment & Animals Program's (LEAP's) Student Grant Program seeks to support Yale University student-led research and creative projects during the academic year and the summer, focused on advancing understanding of, drawing attention to, and/or developing strategies to address the urgent threats facing non-human animals.
+Applications for the grant program are now closed and will re-open on January 1, 2025.
 If you have questions, please contact LEAP Postgraduate Fellow Laurie Sellars (laurie.sellars@yale.edu).

 How to Apply

 Applications for the next round of funding will open on the Yale Student Grants Database.
 If you have any questions about potential projects, the application, or the program requirements, please contact LEAP Postgraduate Fellow Laurie Sellars at laurie.sellars@yale.edu.
-Applications for the grant program are now open and are due March 29, 2024 at 12 pm ET
+Applications for the grant program are now closed and will re-open on January 1, 2025.

 Requirements